jalopezp/jalopezp.github.io/stl.md

+---
+title: How STL Works
+---
+# Using STL

 STL is a classic method to decompose a time series into its consittuent
 components: the Trend, the Seasonal and the Residual.
 STL is used because it is straightforward to use (only a couple of parameters need to be specified),